We run projects with partners integrating family planning and conservation action.

 GREY CROWNED CRANE - UGANDA

 The wetlands of Rukiga District, Uganda, are critical for both the local human communities (for their food and water security, livelihoods and to prevent flooding) and Uganda’s stunning national bird, the Endangered Grey Crowned Crane (for their nesting habitat).
-With our partners, the International Crane Foundation/Endangered Wildlife Trust Partnership and Rugarama Hospital, we are empowering communities to conserve wetlands and cranes.
+With our partners, the International Crane Foundation/Endangered Wildlife Trust Partnership, Rugarama Hospital, and the London School of Hygiene & Tropical Medicine, we are empowering communities to conserve wetlands and cranes.
 We recognise the connections between human and environmental health and so, working with the local partner communities, developed a “population, health and environment” project.

 By providing alternative sustainable livelihoods and healthcare services (reducing unplanned pregnancy and improving infant and maternal health) and undertaking habitat restoration and soil and water conservation, we can enable long-term wetland health for people and cranes.
 Before working in the area, the near total lack of family planning services was leading to larger families than couples wanted.
 A cycle of poverty and poor healthcare provision increases pressures on families and wetlands, so wetlands become progressively less capable of supporting cranes and livelihoods.
 To break the cycle we are addressing these interrelated challenges.
 As pressures on families and ecosystems reduce, ecosystems are better able to support the human and non-human species relying on them.
 Greater conservation, health and gender outcomes result from these integrated projects.
 The primary donor of our work in Rukiga District is the UK Government’s Darwin Initiative.